 - Vision screenings are quick, inexpensive tests performed by volunteers or nurses to check for abnormal visual acuity and major vision problems.
 During a screening, individuals are asked to identify tiers of letters from 20 feet away.
 Often, the screening will test both eyes together and each eye individually.
 When someone tests lower than a 20/40 level, they are referred to an eye care professional for corrective lenses, contacts, or medical treatment.

 - Comprehensive eye exams are performed by optometrists or ophthalmologists and include a vision screening in addition to a series of tests to evaluate the health of your eyes.
 During an exam, each eye is examined for signs of serious eye issues such as glaucoma, cataracts, macular degeneration, and detached retinas, among other conditions.
 Receiving regular eye exams regardless of vision acuity can help detect serious eye problems at the earliest stage ─ when they are most treatable.

 The American Academy of Ophthalmology (AAO) suggests the following frequencies for adult eye exams based on age:

 - 20s and 30s: every 5-10 years

 - 55 to 64: every 1-3 years

 - 65+: every 1-2 years

-Individuals with the following conditions are exceptions to the above recommendations:
+Individuals with the following conditions are exceptions to the prior recommendations: